 Anxiety also allows me to do what I do (help people who struggle with out-of-control eating let go of guilt, restriction, and comparison).
 Because I’ve been there myself, I’m driven – not by money or fame – but because I teach others what I wish I knew when I was struggling, too.
 Here’s a letter I wrote to my 16-year-old self.

 9. You don’t ever stop having anxiety

 Sometimes, I’d think anxiety had gone!
 I’ve fixed it.
 But then sure enough, as soon as I stopped doing the things that kept me feeling in control, anxiety would come to hang out.
-Accept you're prone to a mental health condition, and then build your life to support and prevent it.
+Accept you’re prone to a mental health condition, and then build your life to support and prevent it.

 10. A healthy diet can prevent and treat anxiety – and depression

 You feel good when you eat a healthy diet.
 And research backs up your good vibes!
 Turns out a healthy diet (think Mediterranean style) can prevent and treat mental illness like depression.
 Like exercise, eat well because it makes you feel good, not to look good.
 Because when you feel good, you naturally look good.
 Meanwhile, here are 5 mood-boosting foods I eat to support my anxiety.

 If you want support to eat healthily without guilt, restriction or dieting, check out Back to Basics and Keep It Real program.

 Healthy food makes me feel good – and salad platters make me laugh (according to this photo!)
 But seriously.
 Healthy eating keeps me feeling happy.